Hold on to your trucker hat, here comes aughts nostalgia

 — David Parsons (@davidlparsons) November 3, 2021

-It’s probably not a coincidence that in the same year as these documentaries, Hilton made her own mini-reclamation project by revealing that the ‘Stop Being Poor’ shirt she once sneeringly wore was actually a Photoshop hit piece.
-Who knows how many people had internalized the idea of Hilton as cartoon rich villain forever from that image?
+It’s probably not a coincidence that in the same year as these documentaries, Hilton made her own mini-reclamation project by revealing that the ‘Stop Being Poor’ shirt she once supposedly wore was actually a Photoshop hit job.
+Who knows how many people formed a forever-idea of the heiress as sneering cartoon villain from that image?

-The rising fixation on aughts nostalgia (aughtstalgia?) is less about looking back longingly than it is about understanding how the mistakes of a previous era have informed our current one.
+The rising fixation on aughts nostalgia (aughtstalgia?) might be less about looking back longingly than about understanding how the mistakes of a previous era have informed our current one.
 If we arm ourselves with enough forensic findings, perhaps we can move forward with both grace and vigilance, so that by the time the Trump era slides into nostalgia eligibility, we will have no use at all for a documentary on the MAGA hat.